DECLARATIONS OF COVENANTS

 25. Signs.
-No signs of any kind shall be displayed for public view on any Lot except (1) one professional sign of not more than five square feet in area which advertises the Lot for sale or rent.
+No signs of any kind shall be displayed for public view on any Lot except (1) one professional sign of not more that five square feet in area which advertises the Lot for sale or rent.
 All merchandising, advertising, and sales programs within the subdivision shall be subject to approval by Developer and shall be in conformity with the general marketing plan of the subdivision.

 26. Firearms, Explosives, and Fires.
 No firearms (except firearms for the protection of the Owner’s family and property) may be maintained or discharged on any Lot.
 No other explosives, including but not limited to firecrackers and fireworks of any kinds, shall be discharged on any Lot.
-No open fires shall be lighted or permitted on the Property except (a) in a contained barbecue unit while attended and in use for cooking purposes or (b) within a safe and well-designated interior fireplace.
+No open fires shall be lighted on permitted on the Property except (a) in a contained barbecue unit while attended and in use for cooking purposes or (b) within a safe and well-designated interior fireplace.
 Controlled burning of cedar is permitted with prior notice given to the proper fire prevention authorities.

 MAINTENANCE AND REPAIRS

 1. Maintenance by Owner.
-The owner shall maintain and keep in repair the following: all exterior maintenance upon each Lot including, but not limited to, maintenance of roofs, gutters, and down spouts, if any, exterior building surfaces, fences, trees, shrubs, grass, landscaping, walks, glass surfaces, window and door fixtures, light fixtures, the septic system, and the well including the cutting of grass, brush and weeds in the right-of-way.
+The Owner shall maintain and keep in repair the following: all exterior maintenance upon each Lot including, but not limited to, maintenance of roofs, gutters, and down spouts, if any, exterior building surfaces, fences, trees, shrubs, grass, landscaping, walks, glass surfaces, window and door fixtures, light fixtures, the septic system, and the well including the cutting of grass, brush and weeds in the right-of-way.